-The Hullavington Community Plan aims to provide the village with a good level of resilience that will:
+The Hullavington Community Plan has been prepared using the guidance and template provided by 'Resilient Communities Wiltshire'.
+It aims to provide the whole parish with a good level of resilience that will:

-- 1. reduce the likelihood and impact of risks facing the village by being prepared; and - 2. enable us to complement the emergency services alongside coping with small scale issues, either on our own or before the relevant services arrive.
+- 1. reduce the likelihood of incidents adversely affecting the community by being prepared; and - 2. enable us to complement the emergency services alongside coping with small scale issues, either on our own or before the relevant services arrive.